r-k03/VEats/README.md

 - [ ] Food ordering page
     - Should be able to browse restaurants and their menus
-    - Should be able to select items from the restaurant's menu
+    - Should be able to select items from the restaurant's menu and add to cart

+- [ ] Order History Page
+    - Should be able to view details from previous orders (order contents, total price, etc)

+- [ ] Checkout Page
+    - Should be able to modify items currently in a user's cart (ie. delete unwanted ones)
+    - Should be able to view subtotal
+    - Should be able to "checkout" / confirm an order

 ### Backend